zeroxoneafour/polonium/docs/usage.md

 By default, Polonium uses the Vim H,J,K,L for left, down, up, right as directional modifier keys.
 The keybinds are as follows -

 - Switch focus - `Meta` + directional key
-- Swap windows - `Ctrl+Meta` + directional key
 - Push window into tile - `Meta+Shift` + directional key

 Note that these keybinds will only work on tiled windows.

-### Moving windows with your mouse

-By default, holding shift while moving windows will cause the windows to snap into available tiles.
-Moving a window into a tile will cause it to tile in there.
-If there is only one tiled window on the screen, a tile menu will not appear.
-In this case, press the Untile/Retile window keybind to add it back to the tiling.

 ## Configuration